western NY Dressage Association

 - Opportunity classes do not count towards this award.

-- The highest score from any USDF recognized competition Materiale class will be used to determine the winner, even if the highest score was not obtained at the WNYDA recognized competition USDF Material class.
+- The highest score from any USEF/USDF recognized competition Materiale class will be used to determine the winner, even if the highest score was not obtained at the WNYDA recognized competition USEF/USDF Materiale class.

-- Owner and Rider must be a WNYDA member in good standing at the time score is earned with completed volunteer hours.
+- Owner and Rider must be a WNYDA member in good standing at the time score is earned with completed required eight (8) volunteer hours.

 - This award is open to all levels and categories of riders (Junior, Senior, Open, Adult Amateur) and any level of horse (Intro through FEI).